Ron Hines DVM PhD

-Feline leukemia, feline AIDS (feline immunodeficiency virus), canine distemper, demodectic mange, and toxoplasmosis can all reduce your dog or cat’s blood globulin level.
-In some of these infections like demodectic mange and toxoplasmosis, veterinarians do not know if the low globulin level is the cause or the result of the infection.
+Feline leukemia, feline AIDS (feline immunodeficiency virus), canine distemper, demodectic mange and toxoplasmosis can all reduce your dog or cat’s blood globulin level.
+In some of these infections like demodectic mange and toxoplasmosis, veterinarians do not know whether the low globulin level is the cause or the result of the infection.

 Blood globulins are always low in the newborn – particularly if they did not receive their first milk (colostrum).
 Genetic immune system deficiencies (inherited hypogammaglobulinemia), reduced T-cell numbers or function, severe moist skin infections, cancer and long-term corticosteroid administration can also cause low blood globulin levels.

 Inherited reduced immune function and low gamma globulin levels (combined immunodeficiencies) are occasionally seen in dachshunds, corgies, basset hounds, dobermans, shar pies, beagles, Airedales and German Shepherds.
 Thymus gland atrophy (shrinkage) can have the same effect.

 Total globulins (but not necessarily gamma globulin) can go down in chronic liver or kidney disease, miss-routed liver blood circulation (portosystemic shunts), malnutrition, severe or persistent hemorrhage, protein-leaking intestinal diseases (enteropathies) and when intestinal parasites (e.g. hookworms) are present in large numbers.

 Globulin levels are naturally lower in greyhounds and possibly other sight hounds as well (2.1-3.2 vs 2.8-4.2) (read here).